scale-docs/docs/equal-fantom/index.md

 ---

 # EQUAL
-> EQUAL is the governance token used on Equalizer for the Fantom chain.
+> $EQUAL is the governance token used on Equalizer for the Fantom chain.